CarseusLai/carseuslai.github.io/_pages/about.md

 I graduated with a master’s degree from the Department of Automation Technology at National Taipei University of Technology. <br>
 My thesis, titled “Simulation of Drain Pipe Noise Environment and Practical Noise Reduction with Adaptive Filter NLMS Algorithm”, investigated the simulation of drain pipe noise and its reduction through adaptive filtering techniques.<br>
 <br>
-**Personal Attributes: Reliable, detail-oriented, and analytical, with strong learning agility and excellent communication skills.**
+**✨ Personal Attributes: Reliable, detail-oriented, and analytical, with strong learning agility and excellent communication skills.**
 <br>
-### 🖥️ Skills
+### 💻 Skills
 - MCU: Microchip, Atmel, ST, STM, NXP, Airoha(Jira)
 - Git: TortoiseGit
 - Programming Languages